draconiandeveloper/Buoy/repores/LinuxGuide.md

-# How to Use HLS: Reborn on Linux
+# How to Use HLS: Reborn on Linux and Steam Deck

 This process has **not been tested by me**.
 The tests and screenshots are from **@dandestroys** on Discord.
 Huge thanks to them for their efforts!